Categories

 My weddings

 In my first marriage, I had two weddings with the same partner: first the Big Fat Wedding of 100 family and friends from all over the world, in a boutique Victorian town several hours from our home in Seattle, in 1998 before there was really much Internet.
-We arranged everything, including our vows, the whole ceremony, website, directions, travel guide, accommodations, catering, and renting everything we needed on site.
-Whole 9 yards.
+We arranged everything, including our vows, the whole ceremony (with dozens of friends and family participating!), our website, directions, travel guide, accommodations, catering, and renting everything we needed on site.
+We even officiated the ceremony ourselves.
+Whole 9 yards, we did it.

-Unfortunately the Big Fat Wedding was not a legal wedding, as my partner and I were of the same sex.
-So five years later, as as soon as it became legal, we rushed up for a Very Tiny Wedding, on a beach in Vancouver Canada.
+Unfortunately the Big Fat Wedding was not a legal wedding as my partner and I were of the same sex.
+So five years later, as as soon as it became legal, we rushed up to Canada for a Very Tiny Wedding, on a beach in Vancouver, with a tiny ceremony officiated by a Marriage Commissioner.
 We didn’t even tell most of our parents about it until it was over.
 They could read about it in the NYT (which despite their fact-checker had errors, and only published us because we were their first legal lesbian wedding announcement).

 Many years later, my second wife and I had a tiny, pandemic-compliant wedding in our home, on Christmas Eve, with a very small number of guests in person and a large number on Zoom.